jrembold/WUPhys-CodeComp/Readme.md

   * 1 - There is a wall here
   * 2 digit number - Bot Identification number, there is a bot here
     * Bots will also have a decimal trailing after them which shows what direction they are facing. .0 is straight up, .1 is to the right, .2 is downwards, and .3 is to the left
-  * 2 - A traveling spear. *Dangerous!*
+  * 2 - A traveling dodgeball. *Dangerous!*
-    * Like bots, spears have a trailing decimal indicating their direction of flight
+    * Like bots, dodgeballs have a trailing decimal indicating their direction of flight
-	* Regardless of value, touching them will result in death!
+	* Regardless of value, touching them will result in a loss!
   * 3 - A spear that has struck something and fallen *Not dangerous*

 #### Last Ping